linuxserver/reverse-proxy-confs/README.md

 - If you are using a gui manager like portainer, you can create a custom bridge network in the gui, and select it when creating a new container.

 - If you are using unraid, create a custom network in command line via `docker network create [networkname]`, then go to docker service settings (under advanced) and set the option `Preserve user defined networks:` to `Yes`.
-Then in each container setting, including the LetsEncrypt container, in the network type dropdown, select `Custom : [networkname]`.
+Then in each container setting, including the swag container, in the network type dropdown, select `Custom : [networkname]`.
 This is a necessary step as the bridge network that unraid uses by default does not allow container to container communication.

 If the reverse proxied containers are not reachable via dns or they are running on a different machine, you will have to modify these confs to fit your needs.

 ### Rename the required proxy configs

 1) Rename the conf files and remove the `.sample` at the end (ie. `sonarr.subfolder.conf`)
-2) Restart the letsencrypt container
+2) Restart the swag container

 ### Make any necessary changes detailed in the config